 Carnival's Camp Carnival youth programs are geared to 3 age groups from 2 to 11.
 These are:

-- Toddlers (ages 2-5) —Splash pool, fund family games, late night munchies, cartoon time, little tykes toys, learn your colors, can you count, sponge painting, indoor beach parties, mousercize, pizza pig out, drawing contests, sing-alongs, bingo, face painting, arts and crafts, cookie decorating
+- Toddlers (ages 2-5) — Splash pool, fund family games, late night munchies, cartoon time, little tykes toys, learn your colors, can you count, sponge painting, indoor beach parties, mousercize, pizza pig out, drawing contests, sing-alongs, bingo, face painting, arts and crafts, cookie decorating

-- Juniors (ages 6-8)—Talent show, face painting, cartoon time, indoor fair, sea animals, mousercize, Disney trivia, ice cream sundaes, cookie decorating, button making, puppet show, beach party, outdoor fun and games
+- Juniors (ages 6-8) —Talent show, face painting, cartoon time, indoor fair, sea animals, mousercize, Disney trivia, ice cream sundaes, cookie decorating, button making, puppet show, beach party, outdoor fun and games

-- Intermediate (ages 9-11)—T-shirt painting, photography, jewelry making, board games, dance class, video tournament, ping pong, talent show, volleyball, show time, scavenger hunts, meet the entertainers backstage, breakfast fun
+- Intermediate (ages 9-11) —T-shirt painting, photography, jewelry making, board games, dance class, video tournament, ping pong, talent show, volleyball, show time, scavenger hunts, meet the entertainers backstage, breakfast fun

-Older Kid's Programs on Carnival Cruise Line
+Older Kid's Programs

 In addition to the Camp Carnival programs, Carnival has a youth program called Circle C for ages 12 to 14 and a teens program called Club O2 for ages 15 to 17.
 Both these groups have their own dedicated spaces on each Carnival ship.